HPC Data Management#

 $ ssh-copy-id -i ~/.ssh/id_filetransfer <username>@<hostname.external.server>

 4. Configure the connection to the external server: The specific keys used in the connection with the external server can be defined in the file ~/.ssh/config.
 This avoids having to explicitly set the option -i ~/.ssh/id_filetransfer on every SSH connection.
-Add the following lines at the bottom of your ~/.ssh/config file in Hydra (create the file if it does not exist):
+Add the following lines at the bottom of your ~/.ssh/config file in Hydra (or create the file if it does not exist):

 1Host <hostname.external.server>